NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 `sonar-runner-no-slurm.cron` instead of `sonar.sh` and `sonar-runner.cron`.
 The reason for this is that job numbers must be synthesized by sonar on such nodes.

-`exfil-auth.txt` is stored in the sonar home directory with restrictive ownership and permissions (not precisely ideal but there you have it).
+`secrets/` is stored in the sonar work directory with restrictive ownership and permissions.

 ### Compute/gpu nodes